 In today’s market, bidding wars can cause listing prices to increase rapidly.
 Appraisers use historical data in their report to determine value, which includes recent closed sales of comparable nearby properties.
 Appraisers use only sales that have closed before the inspection date to determine the market value.
 Active listings and pending sales are not used in determining value.
 In this current, fast-paced and rapidly changing market, the buyer may be offering to pay more for a home than these recent closed sales can support.

-How does this impact financing?
+How does this affect financing?

 A mortgage loan is based on lower of either purchase price or appraised value.
 If the appraised value comes in less than the purchase price, this can change the structure of the loan.
 For instance, a buyer may be required to increase their down payment, or they may find themselves in a situation where Private Mortgage Insurance (PMI) is required.